richartzCoffee/esp32FreeRTOS/aula10_event_group/event_group/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- |

+# _Event group - FreeRTOS_

+Are events that occurt as a result of varios information coming int o the system when using varios tasks on freeRTOS system.

 # _Sample project_

 (See the README.md file in the upper level 'examples' directory for more information about examples.)